 Birds are designed to operate on the surface, so they can't be used with trolling lures that will pull them under.

-If you use trolling lines, either as an offshore sailor or a sport fisherman, then probably the simplest and most effective thing you can do to improve your strike rate is to tow a bird astern, just ahead of your trolling lure.
+If you use trolling lines, either as a sport fisherman or an offshore sailor looking for a free meal, then probably the simplest and most effective thing you can do to improve your strike rate is to tow a bird astern, just ahead of your trolling lure.